Automattic/wp-calypso/client/components/multiple-choice-question/README.md

 - **Type:** `Function`
 - **Required:** `yes`

-Handler for when the selected answer of text is changed.
-Is called each time a new answer is selected.
+Handler for when the selected answer of the multiple choice is changeed.
+It is called each time a new answer is selected **OR** when the optional text input of the selected answer is changes.
 The arguments are `id`, and optionally `text` if the answer has a text input.
-It will be called each time the text changes as well.
-If an answer has existing text when selected that test till be sent

 ### `selectedAnswerId`